 It is the responsibility of all members of the Errington Elementary School community to use common sense and to develop and maintain a safe, considerate and cooperative environment.
-To ensure a safe environment and to protect the rights of all, the school community has established the following simple rules to govern behavior:
+To ensure a safe environment and to protect the rights of all, the school community has established the following simple rules to govern behaviour:

-- 1. Demonstrate Safe Behavior
+- 1. Demonstrate SAFE behaviour

-- 2. Display Respectful Behavior
+- 2. Display RESPECTFUL behaviour

-- 3. Be Prepared to Learn
+- 3. Be prepared to LEARN

-Each classroom will also develop additional guidelines and procedures suitable for the age and needs of children.
+Each classroom will also develop additional guidelines and procedures suitable for the age and needs of the children.
 Infractions of regular procedures will be dealt with by the classroom teacher.
 Students who persistently fail to follow the school rules or playground guidelines will be dealt with through the discipline, strategies, and consequences listed in this pamphlet.